Find out which primary school place you have been offered, and what to do after the offer.

 If you want to change your school preferences

-After national offer day there is a 'two week window' where parents can write to Pupil Admissions and change the school preference(s).
+After national offer day there is a 'two week window' where parents can email Pupil Admissions and change the school preference(s).
 We call this the re-allocation period.

 Alternative arrangements for your child's education